bartongroup/MG_PlantInfection/README.md

 Collaborators: Paul Birch, Haixia Wang

-The code to perform minor statistical analysis for Wang et al. (2023), accepted by The Plant cell.
+The code to perform minor statistical analysis for Wang et al. "Uptake of oomycete RXLR effectors into host cells by clathrin-mediated endocystosis" (2023), accepted by The Plant cell.

 ## Instructions